 | Same CPC, better landing page | $10 | 8% | $125 |

-The cheapest click is not always the best click.
-A lower CPC is useful only when it maintains or improves cost per qualified lead, purchase, booking or customer.
+The table illustrates the interaction, not a forecast: CPA equals CPC divided by conversion rate when one click can produce at most one counted conversion.
+A lower CPC is useful only when it maintains or improves qualified-lead cost, customer-acquisition cost or contribution.
+Check that duplicate, low-value and micro-conversions are not making automated bidding look more successful than the business result.
 This is why Google Ads cost should be read through CPA, ROAS and customer value.

 1. Use Quality Score as a diagnosis, not a KPI